ParadoxAlpha49/ParadoxAlpha49/README.md

 ## I'm a Developer, and student !!

--  I’m currently working on Team Paradox
+- ⚡I’m currently working on Team Paradox
--  I’m currently learning Java, Python, C#
+- ⚡ I’m currently learning Java, Python, C#
--  I’m looking to collaborate on group project
+- ⚡ I’m looking to collaborate on group project
--  I’m looking for help with any type of Tech info
+- ⚡ I’m looking for help with any type of Tech info
--  Ask me about java and python stuff
+- ⚡ Ask me about programming and psychology stuff
--  How to reach me: Facebook- [@Sazzadsarker49](https://www.facebook.com/Sazzadsarker49/)
+- 👯 How to reach me: Facebook- [@Sazzadsarker49](https://www.facebook.com/Sazzadsarker49/)
--  Fun fact: I love to CODE!!
+- 🥅 Fun fact: I love to CODE!!

 ## Profile Overview
 ![Profile views](https://gpvc.arturio.dev/ParadoxAlpha49)